la2050/archive/_projects/2014/thinking-about-tomorrow-is-making-school-cool.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Learn” metrics?:
+    - Percentage of children enrolled in early education programs
+    - >-
+      Percentage of community college students completing a certificate, degree, or transfer-related program in six years
+    - District-wide graduation rates
+    - HS student proficiency in English & Language Arts and Math
+    - Academic Performance Index scores
+    - College matriculation rates
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher education institutions, and the workforce) (Dream Metric)
+    - Suspension and expulsion rates (Dream Metric)
+    - Truancy rates in elementary and middle school (Dream Metric)
+    - >-
+      Students perceived sense of safety at and on the way to school (Dream Metric)
   impact_metrics: "Our “School is Cool” initiative is a prime example of how to positively influence and encourage at-risk students to value education!
 Along with our programs targeted to motivate all students to achieve academic success, we reach out to the entire community promoting the importance of building a positive school environment.
 This, in turn, promotes academic achievement with the end result of high school graduation, college and career readiness. \r\n\r\nSo far, our program has demonstrated significant improvements in Proficient/Advanced attendance rates at the school wide, K-12, level including both gender and ethnicity.
 Involving families and members of the community helps to create an overall excitement and buzz among the students and their schools!
 In the past, we've been able to donate laptops to students graduating from high school who pursue a college education and we have currently added a reward for perfect attendance with wireless tablets that are PERFECT for continued learning while away from school.
 Creating the desire to learn by providing opportunities for at-risk students to win cool prizes motivates our students to work hard and earn their reward with respect and dignity!\r\n\r\nThinking about Tomorrow is an organization committed to excellence and holding true to a clear vision and passion for delivering outstanding results with every effort we undertake.
 Over the years, we have proven the effectiveness of youth leadership development.
 Our community led programs, developed and managed by a community for a community, make a striking impact on our students.
 We believe in alternative education and youth leadership development, especially for those from underrepresented minority communities!"
 Which area(s) of LA does your project benefit?
 Other (elaborate): >-
   @Thinkingabout2morrow reaches out to ALL students to promote & #encourage